 The State Water Board adopted a plan this January to improve racial equity and better represent California’s diversity.
 This resolution also applied to the regional boards, which used the resolution as a guide to develop their own racial equity plans.

-“A lot of these board seats go uncontested,” said Allison Harvey Turner, CEO of the Water Foundation.
+When it comes to the hundreds of local water agencies and irrigation districts across the state, “a lot of these board seats go uncontested,” said Allison Harvey Turner, CEO of the Water Foundation.
 “The same people have been in these decision-making positions for decades.”

 Inequality still remains a concern when it comes to California’s water infrastructure, the first defense against floods.